mydatastory/sql_intro_class/_episodes/prog_py.md

 cursor.close()
 connection.close()
 ~~~
-{: .python}

 ~~~
 (-49.85, -128.57)
 (-47.15, -126.72)
 (-48.87, -123.4)
 ~~~
-{: .output}

 The program starts by importing the `sqlite3` library.
 If we were connecting to MySQL, DB2, or some other database,
-we would import a different library,
-but all of them provide the same functions,
+we would import a different library, but all of them provide the same functions,
-so that the rest of our program does not have to change
-(at least, not much)
+so that the rest of our program does not have to change (at least, not much)
 if we switch from one database to another.

 Line 2 establishes a connection to the database.
-Since we're using SQLite,
-all we need to specify is the name of the database file.
+Since we're using SQLite, all we need to specify is the name of the database
+file.
 Other systems may require us to provide a username and password as well.
-Line 3 then uses this connection to create a [cursor]({{ site.github.url }}/reference.html#cursor).
-Just like the cursor in an editor,
+Line 3 then uses this connection to create a cursor.
+Just like the cursor in
-its role is to keep track of where we are in the database.
+an editor, its role is to keep track of where we are in the database.

 On line 4, we use that cursor to ask the database to execute a query for us.
-The query is written in SQL,
-and passed to `cursor.execute` as a string.
+The query is written in SQL, and passed to `cursor.execute` as a string.
+It's
-It's our job to make sure that SQL is properly formatted;
-if it isn't,
+our job to make sure that SQL is properly formatted; if it isn't, or if
-or if something goes wrong when it is being executed,
-the database will report an error.
+something goes wrong when it is being executed, the database will report an error.

 The database returns the results of the query to us
 in response to the `cursor.fetchall` call on line 5.
-This result is a list with one entry for each record in the result set;
+This result is a list with
-if we loop over that list (line 6) and print those list entries (line 7),
+one entry for each record in the result set; if we loop over that list (line 6)
-we can see that each one is a tuple
+and print those list entries (line 7), we can see that each one is a tuple with
-with one element for each field we asked for.
+one element for each field we asked for.

 Finally, lines 8 and 9 close our cursor and our connection,
 since the database can only keep a limited number of these open at one time.
-Since establishing a connection takes time,
+Since establishing a connection takes time, though, we shouldn't open a connection,
-though,
-we shouldn't open a connection,
-do one operation,
-then close the connection,
+do one operation, then close the connection, only to reopen it a few microseconds
-only to reopen it a few microseconds later to do another operation.
+later to do another operation.
+Instead, it's normal to create one connection
-Instead,
-it's normal to create one connection that stays open for the lifetime of the program.
+that stays open for the lifetime of the program.

 Queries in real applications will often depend on values provided by users.
-For example,
-this function takes a user's ID as a parameter and returns their name:
+For example, this function takes a user's ID as a parameter and returns their name:

 ~~~
 import sqlite3